-When common core stated that we needed to teach addition and subtraction strategies based on place value, properties of operations and/or the relationship between addition and subtraction, I will admit I was at a lost for a long time.
-When I was growing up the only thing I had learned was the standard algorithm.
+When Common Core stated that we needed to teach addition and subtraction strategies based on place value, properties of operations, and/or the relationship between addition and subtraction, I will admit I was at a loss for a long time.
+When I was growing up, the only thing I had learned was the standard algorithm.
 It was step-by-step do this, not that.
 Get it down, do it right!
 Over and over.

 Understanding the Standard for Addition and Subtraction Strategies

 A while back I explained the differences between teaching the standard algorithm and teaching strategies in the classroom in my post, Which is Better in Math: Standard Algorithm or Invented Strategies?, along with my opinion of which was better to implement.
 When I started researching for actual strategies for addition and subtraction, I was stunned to find so many different types.
 Which strategies were best to teach my students?
 Which were easier for them to learn and manage?

 According to the standards, I had to make sure students were using strategies that were based on place value, the properties of addition, and the relationship between addition and subtraction.
 I was finding strategies called expanded form, partial sums, decomposition, compensation, number line, split, shortcut, jump, counting on, counting back, and friendly numbers, just to name a few!
 And I’m sorry, but I didn’t have that much time to teach all those strategies in the classroom – and realistically, wouldn’t students get confused with too many?

 I turned to my trusty friends, John Van De Walle and Marilyn Burns.
 No, I’m not really friends with them, but I have many of their books, and I dug in deep.
 What did I find out?
 Those strategies above?
 They are all pretty much the same thing – synonyms.
 You’ll see.
 Read on.